kaltura/playkit-android-googlecast/README.md

 # playkit-android-googlecast

-Using the Google Cast plugin, Developers can extend the media to another TV, Audio sytem etc. It will be a remote media streaming and your app will become a remote for it.
+Using the Google Cast plugin, Developers can extend the media to another TV, Audio system etc. It will be a remote media streaming and your app will become a remote for it.

 We provide Cast Application Framework(CAF) for it.
-Our plugin is devloped on top of Google's designed CAF framework.
+Our plugin is developed on top of Google's designed CAF framework.

 Before understanding that how to setup Google cast plugin on Android, let's understand few terms,